If you don't learn from history nothing will save you | The Conservative Immigrant & Chase Geiser | OAP #65

 Do you think that Alan Musk's labor is worth billions or so on and so forth?

-He he's you know, one of the biggest entrepreneurs on on the planet, and you you know, that that mindset that he has and dedication and perseverance and all that, that's what what amounts to the money that he's making.
+And, you know, that mindset that he has and dedication and perseverance and all that, that's what amounts to the money that he's making.

-And secondly, who are you to tell somebody how much money he can make on at his own company?
+And secondly, who are you to tell somebody how much money he can make at his own company?

 Like, hold on one second.